Oxford-Growers/Oxford-Growers/index.md

 *[mutual aid]: members of the community coming together to help each other in the ways they can *[prefigurative political action]: building the society we want to see inside the existing society

+> “What should young people do with their lives today?
+Many things, obviously.
+But the most daring thing is to create stable communities in which the terrible disease of loneliness can be cured.”
+>
+> – Kurt Vonnegut